layer-zero-unlv/layer-zero-unlv.github.io/README.md

 # Layer Zero (University of Nevada, Las Vegas)

 ## Who We Are
-We are Layer Zero, a Information and Cyber Security student organization at the University of Nevada, Las Vegas.
+We are Layer Zero, a Information and Cybersecurity student organization at the University of Nevada, Las Vegas.
 This repository contains our organization website and blog.
 [Layer Zero Homepage](https://layer-zero-unlv.github.io/)